LLNL/UnifyFS/docs/testing.rst

     - Create a <test_suite_name>.c file (i.e., *sysio_suite.c*) that will
       contain the main function and mpi job that drives your suite

-      - Mount unifycr from this file
+      - Mount unifyfs from this file
       - Call testing functions that contain the test cases (created in other files) in the order desired for testing, passing the mount point to those functions